 Who is Justice Jorge Labarga?

-This reason for incapacitation was seen by the trial court as a waiving of the defendant's right to be at his trial in Nipper v.
-State, only for the case to be remanded for a new trial by the 1st DCA
+This reason for incapacitation was seen by the trial court as a waiving of the defendant's right to be present at his trial in Nipper v.
+State, only for the case to be remanded by the 1st DCA for new trial

 This response made by the defendant in Smith v.
-State was affirmed to be a statement, not a question, regarding the law enforcement officer's reading of his constitutional rights, thus requiring that no answer needed to be given by said officer
+State was affirmed to be a statement, not a question, regarding the law enforcement officer's reading of his constitutional rights, thus requiring that no Miranda-rights based answer was required to be given by the officer

 What is "I can contact my lawyer."?

-This test was proven to be satisfied in State v.
-Banda, where the trial court erred in failing to charge the defendant of both solicitation and transmission of harmful material to a minor out of fear of double jeopardy
+This double jeopardy test was proven to be satisfied in State v.
+Banda, where the trial court erred in failing to sentence the defendant to both solicitation and transmission of harmful material to a minor

 What is the "different elements test"?